raayan/raayanpillai.com/content/posts/gpg_ssh_yubi.md

 $ gpgconf --launch gpg-agent
 ```

-This gets the GPG SSH-agent and sets it to environment variable `SSH_AUTH_SOCK`, then it launches `gpg-agent` which basically communicates your GPG identy.
+This gets the GPG SSH-agent and sets it to environment variable `SSH_AUTH_SOCK`, then it launches `gpg-agent` which basically communicates your GPG identity.

 Then run
 ```zsh